angelhumano/data_visualization_class_project/README.md

 ![Scatterplot](images/scatterplot.png)

 #### Insights:
 - The chart shows the influence of internal conflicts on the number of people leaving a country.
-Countries like Syria, Afghanistan, and Ukraine have high levels of internal conflict, which in turn has led to a large number of people leaving, with values above the average reference line.
+Countries like Syria, Afghanistan, and Ukraine have high levels of internal conflict, values above the average reference lines, which has led to many people leaving.

 <br>
 <br>